Make sure you have the things listed below before starting:

 - Splitting family types or not, most importantly decide if you wish to split objects (families) into materials or not.
 For a less detailed model, It is strongly suggested that you select to not split the objects and instead use the whole objects and their area and map them to constructions or EPDs that represent composite products (eg external walls or slabs).

-- Units, choose Metric of Imperial based on your model
+- Units, choose Metric or Imperial based on your model

 Besides the options, you can add any additionally exported parameters and adjust the scope grouping if required.

-- Step 4: Review and adjust Models tab
+- Step 4: Review and adjust the Models tab

 In the 'Models' tab, you can define the phases and linked models that shall be accounted for in the assessment.
 The current phase is selected by default, and the selection allows only one phase at a time to avoid duplicate materials exporting.
 If you use a linked model, please make sure it is defined which model is chosen, and select or de-select models if needed.
 Additionally, you can continue with the 'Active View' selected, or continue with 'Selected Elements'.